MrSumthun/ARCS/README.md

 - Use `get_resource_path()` from `arcs_utils` to locate bundled resources under PyInstaller (`sys._MEIPASS`).
 - Linting: repo uses `flake8` (max line length 120).
 Auto-formatting with `black` is recommended.
 - Use `purchase_list.py` for CLI-based purchase lists.
-- Use `arcs_TK` available for older Tkinter version compatibility